-Passionate and Skilled Staff Tauhoa School will ensure that they develop and support our staff to be the best they can be.
-Initiative B Staff will be supported through provision of Professional Development.
-When What Cost Who Measurement of success Teacher Only Days Teacher only days will be used to improve Professional Development delivery for teachers.
-Nil Principal Teachers will be better engaged in PD and refreshed from attending these.
-2021 To develop Staff's understanding and capability Māori Achieving Educational and Cultural Success as Māori, Guided Reading, the Local Curriculum and support in their knowledge of Te Reo.
-Throughout 2021 Professional Development: MAC Nil (MOE funded) Facilitator Brenda Mc Pherson and Principal Teachers are confident to engage and embed culturally responsive practices into their pedagogy.
+Passiona Tauhoa School will ensure that they deve ate and Skilled elop and support ey can be.
+Initiative B Initiative B Staff will be supported through the provision of Professional Development.
+When What Cost Who Measurement of success 2022 To develop Staff's understanding a Māori, Guided Reading, the Local Throughout 2022 Professional Development: MAC Nil (MOE funded) Facilitator Brenda Mc Pherson and Principal Teachers are confident to engage and embed culturally responsive practices into their pedagogy.
 Students respond to changes with increased engagement in class.
-Throughout 2021 Local Curriculum Development Nil (MOE funded) Facilitator Selina Hitchco Cognition.
-Teachers will have an understanding of a local curriculum and have had a key role in how this develops alongside the community and Board.
-Throughout 2021 (on going from 2020) Professional Development: Digital Capabilities from the Technology Learning Area Nil Staff and Principal Staff will feel more confident in the new learning areas of Technology.
-Students will continue to have opportunities to create digital understandings. (computational thinking, creating and developing digital outcomes)

-?
-PD: Te Ahu o Te Reo MOE All Staff Staff will feel more confident in using Te Reo in class and in our workplace.
+Throughout 2022 Local Curriculum Development Nil (MOE funded) Facilitator Teachers will have an understanding of a local curriculum and have had a key role in how this develops alongside the community and Board.
+Throughout 2022 Accelerating Learning in Literacy ALL Nil Staff and Principal and ALL facilitator Accelerating Learning in Literacy (ALL) uses the expertise within the school to undertake a short-term intervention to accelerate the progress of students not meeting expectations in reading and/or writing.
+The intervention is in addition to effective classroom teaching When available PD: Te Ahu o Te Reo MOE All Staff Staff will feel more confident in using Te Reo in class and in our workplace.
 Classes will begin to have a time of full immersion in Te Reo.